CazacuRazvanAndrei/DJK/Lab-14-Kubernets-Monitoring/Monitoring-an-individual-service.md

 cd dotnet
 choco install dotnetcore-sdk -y
 ```
-2. Use the **dotnet** tool to scaffold a new microservice called **sample-api**:
+2. Use the **dotnet** tool to scaffold a new microservice called **test-api**:
 ```
-dotnet new webapi --output sample-api
+dotnet new webapi --output test-api
 ```

 3. We will use the Prometheus adapter for .NET, which is available to us as a NuGet package called prometheus-net.AspNetCore.
-Add this package to the sample-api project, with the following command:
+Add this package to the test-api project, with the following command:

 ```
- dotnet add sample-api package prometheus-net.AspNetCore
+ dotnet add test-api package prometheus-net.AspNetCore
 ```

 4. Open the project in your favorite code editor; for example, when using VS Code execute the following: